olivierbrcknr/flipdot-communicator/hardware/README.md

 If you are not sure where to find the Firebase credentials, this [stackoverflow question](https://stackoverflow.com/questions/37418372/firebase-where-is-my-account-secret-in-the-new-console) will help you.

-Finallym flash it onto the board.
+Finally flash it onto the board.
 Now you should be all set up!